USEPA/WNTR/documentation/advancedsim.rst

     ...     res = sim.run_sim(name, version=2.2)
     ...     results[name] = res

-The example code below runs 5 simulations in a multi-threaded manner.
+The example code below runs five simulations in a multi-threaded manner.
 To make each simulation different, the simulation duration is changed for each new simulation.
 In practice, the differences would reflect unique conditions for each resilience scenario.